-Here are nine kitchen systems from German companies to know about.
+Here, in no particular order, are nine kitchen systems from German companies to know about.

 Above: Founded in 1927, Alno makes its kitchens in Pfullendorf in the south of Germany.
 Established as a top-of-the-line brand, the company has expanded to include several lines at varying price ranges.
 Shown here is a combination of Alno’s Natureline island in wild oak and Highline high-gloss white laminate cabinets, finished with Miele appliances and Corian countertops.
 The design is by Halcyon Interiors of London, a specialist Alno dealer.
 For showrooms across the US, visit Alno.

 Above: Family-owned since its founding in 1949, Bulthaup and its competitor Poggenpohl are arguably the premier names in German kitchen systems.
 Shown here is a b2 concept kitchen with a stainless steel workbench and oak cabinets.
 Though the system can have myriad configurations, it’s made of three basic parts: the workbench (fitted with stovetop and sink), a cabinet for appliances, including fridge and oven, and a pantry and tools cabinet.
 For more from Bulthaup, see Kitchen: Bulthaup Workbench and Remodeling 101: Five Questions to Ask When Choosing Kitchen Cabinets.
 Visit the Bulthaup Dealer Search for showroom locations around the world, including New York and LA.